 4. AUSTRALIAN OPAL

 Did you know that Australia is known for its opals and that they dominate the world market when it comes to opals?
 Yes, over 80% of the opals you find are from Australia, and not just the white ones that you might be more familiar with, but opals of different colors.
 While shopping around at Circular Quay, I happened to stop in a jewelry store to take a look at their opals and picked up a silver necklace for Madison that had a kangaroo pendant that was decorated with an opal stone in the middle.
-I tried getting her to choose the koala since I thought they’re cuter, but she wasn’t having it.
-Not to be outdone, I also got a pair of earrings with the ever-popular opal for myself as well.
-Now as you can imagine, the price varies based on the metal and of course the type of opal you’re getting so you may expect to pay as little as $100 to thousands of dollars.
+I tried getting her to choose the koala since I thought they were cuter, but she wasn’t having it.
+Not to be outdone, I also got a pair of earrings with the ever-popular opal for myself.
+As you can imagine, the price varies based on the metal and, of course, the type of opal you’re getting, so you may expect to pay as little as $100 to thousands of dollars.

 5. EUCALYPTUS LEAF

-Speaking of Koalas, we all know that they’re well loved in Australia, and that they just love eating eucalyptus leaves.
-Madison got up close to a Koala, as close as you can really get since they’re very elusive in the wild and got her photo taken at the Wild Life Sydney Zoo.
+Speaking of Koalas, we all know how much they are loved in Australia and how much they enjoy eating eucalyptus leaves.
+Madison got up close to a koala, as close as you can really get since they’re very elusive in the wild, and got her photo taken at the Wild Life Sydney Zoo.
 While it’s a paid activity, it’s an experience that you should not miss out on.
-With that being said., we visited The Markets on the Rocks, across from the Sydney Opera House, along Circular Quay.
-There I found a lovely lady, Amelia, who soldeucalyptus leaves dipped in 24k gold, which she turns into jewelry, and once again I couldn’t resist picking it up, because I’m all for supporting local talent.
-It’s a brooch and earring set, but the brooch also doubles as a pendant.
+Having said that, we went to The Markets on the Rocks, which are located along Circular Quay across from the Sydney Opera House.
+There I found a lovely lady, Amelia, who sold eucalyptus leaves dipped in 24k gold, which she turns into jewelry, and once again I couldn’t resist picking it up, because I’m all for supporting local talent.
+It’s a brooch and earrings set, but the brooch also doubles as a pendant.

 6. LOCAL TALENT ARTWORK

-Speaking of local talent, if you ever visit the Markets on the Rocks, there you may find amazing artists toting their artwork.
-As I mentioned, I’m all about supporting local talent and would prefer to purchase original and unique art instead of the mass-produced artwork that you find within stores.
-At the Market on the Rocks, I met local artists, Alison & Allan Ashley, and opted for a single 8×10 autographed print of Sydney, with a certificate of authenticity, as that was all the space that I had in my designated carry on.
+Speaking of local talent, if you ever visit the Markets on the Rocks, you may find amazing artists toting their artwork.
+As I mentioned, I’m all about supporting local talent and would prefer to purchase original and unique art instead of the mass-produced artwork that you find in stores.
+At the Market on the Rocks, I met local artists, Alison & Allan Ashley, and opted for a single 8×10 autographed print of Sydney with a certificate of authenticity, as that was all the space that I had in my designated carry-on.
 Whenever I travel for about a week, a carryon is all that I take with me.